 What is the procedure to report my child’s absence from school?

-Please ring school and leave a message on the answer machine by 9.00am on your child’s first day of absence, stating name, class and brief nature of absence/illness.
+Please ring school and leave a message on the answer machine by 8.30am stating name, class and brief nature of absence/illness.

 How long does my child need to be off school if they have sickness and diarrhoea?